Freeride demands stable material

 Many well-known freeriders come from Canada, where the scene has also built trails in deep forests.
 These include artificial sections to drive there.
 Daring constructions made of wooden ramps and seesaws require a high degree of concentration and driving skills.
 In Whistler and Vancouver, the well-known North Shore trails have emerged, many Bike Parks take this as a model for a track construction.
 Offshoot of the freeriders is the Red Bull Rampage in Utah, where the riders build their lines and jumps themselves to present their riding skills as spectacularly as possible.

-Freeride was the model for many areas in the MTB Sport, and some disciplines have emerged, as well as the Dirt Jumper.
+Freeride was the model for many areas in the MTB Sport, and some disciplines have emerged, as well as Gravity or Dirt Jump.
 In addition to the material, the fun is always trying new things, and this without a lot of rules.
 A good suspension, with plenty of suspension settings and a sturdy frame are important points, the wheels are the link between the rider and the ground.
 If these are not up to the task, the ultimate freeride experience will be neither on the North Shore trails, nor set somewhere else.